Ontario Title Protection Legislation

 Going forward, FP Canada will work diligently to promote the value of the Financial Planner title to industry firms for the benefit of consumer clarity.

-Similar to other sectors regulated by FSRA, costs associated with FSRA’s regulatory oversight of the financial professionals sector must be recovered from the sector now that regulation has commenced.
+Similar to other sectors regulated by FSRA, costs associated with FSRA’s regulatory oversight of the financial professionals sector must be recovered from the regulated sector.
+Accordingly, there is a mandatory fee to cover FSRA’s oversight that will be passed on to credential holders.
+The financial professionals fee structure has been designed based on the estimated resources required to fulfill FSRA’s regulatory requirements under the Financial Professionals Title Protection Act.